Hanging options below

 Final notes

-✔ Framed stone is slightly lighter than glass prints and can be securely supported with two anchor points.
+✔ Framed stone is lighter than glass and safely supported on two anchor points

 More - FAQ